macevedo-04/oop_pw2_ext_2425/README.md

 - **Default Bit Size:**
   On the `ConversorPage`, certain conversion operations (specifically `DecimalToBinary` and `DecimalToTwosComplement`) require the user to specify the bit size for the output representation.
 To streamline the user experience and ensure consistent results, the application sets a default bit size of 8 bits in the corresponding input field.
 This default is only relevant for these two conversions; for all other operations, the bit size entry is ignored by the program.
 The implementation ensures that the bit size parameter is only passed to the conversion logic when necessary, preventing unintended behaviour in conversions that do not require it.
 This approach both simplifies the UI and reduces the risk of user error.
 - **User Tracking:**
   Each user's data and number of operations is tracked and stored persistently in a CSV file.
+Said CSV file is stored inside a `files` folder using the `FileSystem.AppDataDirectory` function, as recommended by my professor.
 - **Operation Tracking:**
   When a user starts a session, all the conversions performed in said session are registered in a CSV file, so as to be able to display all the operations executed by the user in the UserInfo page.
+Said CSV file is stored inside a `files` folder using the `FileSystem.AppDataDirectory` function, as recommended by my professor.
 - **ListView Operations Display:**
   The `UserInfoPage` presents all of a user's operations using a ListView control, enabling efficient vertical scrolling through the operation history while simultaneously displaying other personal information.
 This design enhances usability by allowing users to review their activity without navigating away from their profile data.
 - **Error Handling:**